-Eric advises on and litigates complex intellectual property matters concerning trademarks, copyrights, unfair competition, counterfeiting, domain names, false advertising, trade secrets, publicity rights, patents, the Internet, websites, social media platforms, mobile apps, licensing and other agreements.
+Eric advises on and litigates complex intellectual property matters concerning trademarks, copyrights, unfair competition, counterfeiting, domain names, false advertising, trade secrets, publicity rights, patents, the Internet, websites, social media platforms, mobile apps, content clearance, licensing and other agreements.

 Honors & Recognitions

 "Eric Shimanoff draws high praise for skillfully advising clients on trademark litigation, domain names and licensing issues."
 2022 Who’s Who Legal: IP

 “The team of Richard Mandel, Jonathan King and Eric Shimanoff is deadly.
 Each of them are very smart, business savvy and know practice and procedure in not only New York but even other jurisdictions.”
 2022 The Legal 500.

 "One of the top litigators on deck, Eric Shimanoff is a 'high-calibre oral advocate and a determined and smart lawyer who always makes for a worthy adversary.'"
 2022 WTR 1000 – The World’s Leading Trademark Professionals